NeurodataWithoutBorders/pynwb/docs/source/validation.rst

   optional arguments:
-    -h, --help            show this help message and exit -p NSPATH, --nspath NSPATH
-                          the path to the namespace YAML file -n NS, --ns NS        the namespace to validate against -lns, --list-namespaces
+    -h, --help            show this help message and exit -n NS, --ns NS        the namespace to validate against -lns, --list-namespaces
                           List the available namespaces and exit.